 Make the recipe below in a large bowl and spread evenly throughout the board around your blocked off items.
 After spreading evenly, you can remove your blocks or jars, to make another, or you can leave them in until your board dries.

 Stir to medium consistency, not to wet not too dry.

 Many are asking about the timing of quilt boxes and candy boards and as usual, it depends on your situation..
-November in general is a good time to get your winter setup final.
+November in general is a good time to get your winter setup final here in the northeast.
 However if you know your food stores are low, get your candy boards on sooner than later.
 If you have an abundance of honey and are putting your candy board on purely for insurance, waiting a few weeks into November may bee ok.
 Know the size of your colony and current stores from your last inspection and make a judgement from there.

 Bee sure you make your candy boards a few weeks before usage so that sugar consistency dries up and we're not adding cold and damp elements to the hive.
 Make sure it's cool enough where ants won't be an issue.
 Also remember you can always add additional sugar patty if need be.
 Take a peak at your candy board every week or so to see if bees are in need or may not even touch it.

 Feel free to come by the shop to talk more about your own situation as "one size fits all" rarely fits the prescription.

 Send us your pics of winter setup!
 Love DIY options and creativity from all!